E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ## Installation Options on Windows

-### 1️⃣ Option 1: If you are already using Ubuntu on Windows (whether on VirtualBox or WSL) for other courses (e.g. TCP/IP)
+### 1️⃣ Option 1: If you are already using Ubuntu on Windows (whether on VirtualBox or WSL) for other courses

 If you are using Ubuntu on VirtualBox or as WSL for other courses for example TCP/IP, and **Ubuntu version is 22.04.5 or earlier,** then you can use the same Ubuntu environment for EDA tools for this course also.